|Abbreviation to be used in the application form||Code||Number of first-year places|

 Many of our graduates pursue specialised academic studies and research in landscape architecture or related disciplines at The University of Hong Kong and other leading institutions in Asia, Australia, Europe and North America.

-Despite the challenging economic environment, the demand for landscape architects has increased in recent years as a result of rising awareness of environmental and quality-of-life issues.
+The demand for landscape architects has increased in recent years as a result of rising awareness of environmental and quality-of-life issues.
 Many of our graduates join professional consultancy firms and work with landscape architects, architects, engineers, ecologists, planners and so on, or work for contractors, or as site-supervisory staff, or in landscape management.
 Others work for government offices, non-profit organisations and advocacy groups.